BiGCAT-UM/INTOXICOM_Workshop_1/paper/paper.md

 ### Adverse Outcome Pathways FIP

-The AOP FIP is based on the work done by AOP-Wiki.
+The AOP FIP is based on the work done by AOP-Wiki [@AOPFIP].
 For example, metadata used by the AOP-Wiki include an identifier, a title, a contact point, and a license.
 For the interoperability, ontologies like PROV-O [@Sahoo2013], Cell Ontology [@Diehl2016], and UBERON ([obophenotype.github.io/uberon/](https://obophenotype.github.io/uberon/)) were discussed.